 A range of teaching methods are used to teach SRE.
 These include use of small group work, the media, discussion and case studies.
 Ground rules and distancing techniques are used to establish a safe environment to facilitate discussion and students are encouraged to reflect on their learning.
-SRE is delivered in mixed gender groups.
+SRE is usually delivered in mixed gender groups.
+However, there may be occasions when single gender groups are more appropriate and relevant.
 The programme content has been agreed in consultation with governors, parents/carers, LA advisors and teaching staff throughout the town of Bromsgrove.